SpartanSubha/Profit-Impact-of-Freight-Cost-Surge/README.md

 # 📊 Global Freight Cost Shock & Profitability Impact Dashboard

 ## 📌 Overview
-This project analyzes global supply chain disruptions and their impact on freight costs and business profitability.
+This is my **first Business Analytics project**, where I analyzed global supply chain disruptions and their impact on freight costs and profitability.

 The dashboard provides a clear view of:
 - Historical freight cost trends (Sea vs Air)
 - Cost escalation vs pre-COVID baseline (2019)
-- Monthly changes and cost volatility
+- Monthly changes and volatility
-- Impact of freight cost surge on profit margins
+- Impact of freight cost surge on business profit margins

 ---